core-wg/yang-cbor/draft-ietf-core-sid.md

 This ".sid" file is to be extracted by IANA/the expert reviewer and put into the YANG SID Registry ({{ietf-sid-registry}}) along with the YANG module.
-The ".sid" file MUST NOT be published as part of the RFC: the IANA Registry is authoritative and a link is to be inserted in the RFC.
+The ".sid" file MUST NOT be published as part of the RFC: the IANA Registry is authoritative, and a link is to be inserted in the RFC.

 ### Initial contents of the registry {#ietf-iana-sid-range-initial-contents}